CrypticHushane/ShangzWire/README.md

 # ShangzWire
 A React Native App that allows user login and registration to view posts videos and update profile with firbase.
+This was fun!